Plan Your Visit

 Parking & Transportation

 Limited free parking is available in designated spaces in the Emerald Park Sports Complex.
 Please park in designated spaces only.
 Overflow parking exists on Ski Town Way.
 Additionally, the Botanic Park is accessible from the Yampa River Core Trail by bike or foot.
-The FREE Steamboat Springs Transit system and sidewalks provide alternative access to the Park.
+The free Steamboat Springs Transit system and the Yampa River Core Trail provide alternative access to the Park.
 Parking is prohibited on Pamela Lane.
+Please follow all posted parking signs.

 Accessibility